Codecademy/docs/content/c/concepts/strings/terms/strlen/strlen.md

 ---
 Title: "strlen()"
-Description: "Returns the length of the string without including terminating character."
+Description: "Returns the length of the string without including the terminating character."
 Subjects:
   - "Code Foundations"
   - "Computer Science"